microsoft/golazo/docs/faq.md

 **How do we know it’s working?** Improvements in cycle time, reduced interrupt ratio, lower incident frequency, broader Shepherd distribution, and positive pulse survey trends.
-Mature Golazo teams will also fight hard to keep the Golazo process becuse they've lived the benefits both for productivity and morale.
+Mature Golazo teams will also fight hard to keep the Golazo process because they've lived the benefits both for productivity and morale.

 **What if metrics improve but morale drops?** Re‑examine WIP pressure, review load, and meeting